 Circling the estate is the Meadowood Loop, just over four miles of scenic hiking trails that wind through the woods, rising to heights of more than 600 feet and culminating in breathtaking views of Napa Valley.
 The Meadowood Loop follows the same path that many deer created years ago while meandering through the woods on the estate.

 The woods along the Loop are a birdwatcher's paradise.
 More than 106 species have been identified and observant hikers may spot hummingbirds, woodpeckers, chickadees, nuthatches, finches and orioles.
 You may even enjoy the luxury of sighting a golden or bald eagle.
 Besides small birds, other wildlife that makes a home at Meadowood are wild turkey, ducks, deer, raccoons, gray squirrels and jackrabbits.

 The Meadowood Loop is lovely at any hour of the day from sunrise to sunset.
-Two charming picnic sites, available by reservation, are the perfect settings for intimate lunches or dinners, with service provided by the Meadowood culinary staff.
+A charming picnic site, available by reservation, is the perfect setting for an intimate lunch or early dinner Monday through Thursday in season, with service provided by the Meadowood culinary staff.
 During the warm-weather season in particular, hiking and picnics are among the most memorable experiences on the Meadowood estate.